-Part of the Globe Quartos series, co-published with Shakespeare’s Globe marking their rediscoveries of forgotten plays by Shakespeare’s contemporaries.
+Part of the Nick Hern Books Globe Quartos series, co-published with Shakespeare’s Globe, marking their rediscoveries of forgotten plays by Shakespeare’s contemporaries.

-Middleton’s only surviving historical play weaves together two powerful stories: the spectacular rise and fall of the bloody-minded king Vortiger, and the legend of Hengist and Horsa.
+Thomas Middleton’s only surviving historical play weaves together two powerful stories: the spectacular rise and fall of the bloody-minded King Vortiger, and the legend of Hengist and Horsa.

 Set in fifth century Britain struggling against the power of Rome, the play chronicles Vortiger’s despotic career; his ruthless murders, the violent betrayal of his British wife, the brutal wars against his own subjects, and an opportunistic but ultimately catastrophic alliance with the newly-arrived Saxons.

 The play also provides a striking comic subplot, involving Simon the tanner – the eponymous Mayor of Queenborough.